jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "Thank you.
 God, Soph, thank you."

 She pulled back enough to see his face.
-He looked exhaustedshadows under his eyes, tension in his jaw, the kind of tired that came from weeks of sustained fear.
+He looked exhausted—shadows under his eyes, tension in his jaw, the kind of tired that came from weeks of sustained fear.
 But he was here.
 Holding her.
 Free to touch her without lawyers monitoring them.

 "I'm getting emancipated today," he said.
 "Right now.
 Ten minutes."

 "I know."
 She squeezed his hands.
 "I'm going to testify if they need me."

-"You don't have to"
+"You don't have to—"

 "Yes, I do."
 Her voice was firm.
 "After everything your father tried?
 I'm testifying about exactly who you are and why you deserve freedom."

-Something flashed in his eyesgratitude, love, something too big for words.
+Something flashed in his eyes—gratitude, love, something too big for words.
 He pulled her close again, and she let herself have this moment.
 Just ten minutes of touching him, holding him, feeling his heartbeat against her cheek.

 It wasn't enough.
 It would never be enough.